mayuropensource/PuffinBASIC/README.md

 SIN, COS and TAN take angle in radians and return sine, cosine and tangent of that angle.
 To compute angle in radians, multiply the angle in degrees with pi/180.

-ATAN takes a numeric value, computes arc tangent of the value and returns the angle in radians.
+ATN takes a numeric value, computes arc tangent of the value and returns the angle in radians.
 To compute angle is degrees, multiply the angle in radians with 180/pi.

 Syntax: